 Weekly Hill Workout

-- Written by Martin Mazur
+- Written by Martin Mazur Martin Mazur

 The routine is similar to Thursday Track.
 The group assembles for the noontime run in the warmup area beside the main gym at Rec Hall.
 The runners leave at 12:10 PM.
-Tara or Meira picks a hill and the group does a warmup run from Rec Hall to the bottom of that hill.
+Mike or Meira picks a hill and the group does a warmup run from Rec Hall to the bottom of that hill.
 Then they scamper up and jog back down until they're good and tired.

 If you want to get an early heads-up on the workout so you can meet the group at the hill instead of at Rec Hall, join the Yahoo Discussion Group 'NVRC'.